MoShiKB/EKS-Terraform/README.md

 ### Installing
 In order to install run those commands:
-1. terraform init - Downloads all required modules
+1. terraform init - Downloads all required modules.
-2. terraform plan(optional) - Showing execution plan, showing everything that will create/change
+2. terraform plan(optional) - Showing execution plan, showing everything that will create/change.
 3. terraform apply - applying the changes, and deploying it.

 ### Deployment
 Deploys those components:
-* Configure new VPC and 6 subnets(3 Public and 3 Private)
+* Configure new VPC and 6 subnets(3 Public and 3 Private).
-* Configure new SG for workers
+* Configure new SG for workers.
-* Deploy new EKS-Cluster
+* Deploy new EKS-Cluster.
-* Creates new node-group and add it to the cluster
+* Creates new node-group and add it to the cluster.
 * Configure kubernetes provider and deploy registry deployment and NodePort service.

 In order to start working with the cluster, you must run that command: